yags/yags/README.md

 If you publish a result and you used YAGS during your research, please cite us as you would normally do with a research paper:

-[CMPRV18]  Cedillo, C., MacKinney-Romero, R., Pizaña, M. A., Robles, I. A., Villarroel-Flores, R. and López D.,
+[CMPRV18]  Cedillo, C., López, D., MacKinney-Romero, R., Pizaña, M. A., Robles, I. A. and Villarroel-Flores, R.,
 YAGS, Yet Another Graph System, Version 0.0.6 (2025), (GAP package), http://xamanek.izt.uam.mx/yags/.

 @misc{YAGS0.0.6,
-  author = {Cedillo, C. and MacKinney-Romero, R. and Piza{\~n}a, M. A. and Robles, I. A., Villarroel-Flores, R. and López D.},
+  author = {Cedillo, C. and and López D. and MacKinney-Romero, R. and Piza{\~n}a, M. A. and Robles, I. A., Villarroel-Flores, R.},
   title  = {{YAGS}, Yet Another Graph System, {V}ersion 0.0.6},
   month  = {Jun},
   year   = {2025},